-By pulling out $100 once a week instead of spread out over 5 transactions, he would have saved more than $10 per week.
+By pulling out $100 once a week instead of spreading out over 5 transactions, he would have saved more than $10 per week.
 That’s over $500 annually!
 (He stopped doing this shortly after I told him about getting cash back with an ATM card.
 He now has a fierce chewing gum habit. 😉 ).

-There are even some banks, such as USAA, that will not only don’t charge ATM fees when you use another bank’s ATM, they also reimburse you the fees the other bank charges you to make the transaction (up to 10 withdrawals per month, and $15 from other banks).
-I rarely go to an ATM anyway, and I have never come close to the max.
-I haven’t paid an ATM fee in several years.
+There are even some banks, such as USAA, that not only doesn’t charge ATM fees when you use another bank’s ATM, they also reimburse you the fees the other bank charges you to make the transaction (up to 10 withdrawals per month, and $15 from other banks).
+You can learn more about opening an account through USAA on their secure site.

 Don’t pay with cash.
 I use credit cards for almost every purchase I make.
 I do this for several reasons, mostly because I use cash back credit cards, it makes tracking expenditures easy with software such as Quicken, and for other benefits of using credit cards, like free extended warranties and fraud protection.
 In addition to using credit cards, you can pay with a check or your debit card instead of using cash.

 It’s your money.
 Sure, $3 or $4 in fees isn’t a lot, but it can add up quickly (as shown above!).
 It’s your money.
 You should keep as much as possible.

 It’s hard to believe, but there are still some banks that charge customers debit card fees when they use their PIN to make a transaction.
 The first step to avoiding debit card fees is to change banks to one that doesn’t charge fees.